ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Who Clinton defeated?
 * Where is the ENS of Lyon?
 * What did Bob write ? > R3 if weak question word + not 'identity' >> problem or parsing failure ???
+* What actor married John F. Kennedy's sister

 ##### ---

-* What actor married John F. Kennedy's sister
+* What does "Janelle" mean?

 num
 ===